LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

-# DANA - DRY Ansible for Network Automation
+# DRY Ansible for Network Automation

-Inspect, sketch, provision and backup your Junos OS network
+The fewer variables you need to care about the easier Automation you can carry out!

-Ansible is cool for Network Automation!
-However... very often before running a playbook you are requested to manually write down long YAML files to represent every single link of your topology... is that really the best Automation we can perform?
+__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup your Junos OS network, with no need of manually describing the details of your topology, or pre-enable any discovery protocol by hand.

-__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to carry out complex network provisioning operations on devices running Junos OS, without requiring you to manually describe the details of your topology, or pre-enable any discovery protocol by yourself.
+This is achieved by leveraging a topology inspection role that automatically discovers and represents every links, nodes and interfaces of a particular group in the inventory file.

-This is achieved by leveraging a topology inspection custom role that automatically discovers and represents your network while only requiring you to specify a target group name in the inventory file.
+In this way, you don't have to write down a separate YAML file to represent the target topology.

 Don't Repeat Yourself (DRY) is the core paradigm driving this project:

 * __it is DRY__ : by breaking down atomic operations into Ansible roles that are then conveniently combined and reused across easily consumable playbooks;
 * __it keeps you DRY__: by freeing you from providing anything that can be automatically figured out about